d-uzlov/k8s-homelab/docs/ssh.md

 # you want to access it via localhost:8080
 ssh -L 8080:192.168.1.1:80 server-address
 # example: remote server has a program listening on localhost
-# you want to allow everyone in your local LAN to access it via the ssh client machine
+# you want to allow everyone in your local LAN to access it via 10.1.2.3:2000
 ssh -L 10.1.2.3:2000:127.0.0.1:2000 server-address
 ```